dev-wesonga/dev-wesonga/README.md

 - 🧑‍💻 "I could not find the sports car of my dreams, so I'm building it myself through coding."

 ### Languages and Frameworks I Use
-- Python with Django for backend web development
+- Python PHP with Django ,Laravel for backend web development
 - JavaScript, HTML, Bootstrap, and CSS for frontend development